ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 the emphasis of hospitality rest in
 tho bed and. board; but let truth,
 and love,-and , honor, and courtesy,
-How in all you do
+How in all you do.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:khi:batch_khi_anthony_ver01:data:sn95063180:00212472852:1858070101:0120/pct:20.862218,12.611483,14.276430,8.361204/!600,600/0/default.jpg"/>
 </td>